The United Church celebrates International Development Week by lifting up stories of Canadian and global Mission & Service partners.

 What Is Sustainable Development?

-Sustainable development meets the needs of the present generations without compromising the ability of future generations to live whole and healthy lives.
+Sustainable development meets the needs of present generations without compromising the ability of future generations to live whole and healthy lives.
 Sustainability takes into account short- and long-term impacts on the environment and peoples directly affected by development initiatives.

 What Does Sustainable Development Look Like?